Chart Color Schemes

 Lilydale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Lilydale's dwelling structures, as per the latest Census, consisted of 79.9% houses and 20.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 93.8% houses and 6.3% other dwellings.
-Home ownership in Lilydale was at 34.3%, similar to Melbourne metro, with mortgaged dwellings at 46.2% and rented ones at 19.5%.
-The median monthly mortgage repayment was $1,950, aligning with Melbourne metro's average, while the median weekly rent was $369, compared to Melbourne metro's $380.
-Nationally, Lilydale's mortgage repayments exceeded the Australian average of $1,863, and rents were lower than the national figure of $375.
+In comparison, Melbourne metro had 93.8% houses and 6.3% other dwellings.
+Home ownership in Lilydale was 34.3%, with mortgaged dwellings at 46.2% and rented ones at 19.5%.
+The median monthly mortgage repayment was $1,950, aligning with Melbourne metro's average.
+Median weekly rent was $369, compared to Melbourne metro's $380.
+Nationally, Lilydale's mortgage repayments were higher than the Australian average of $1,863, and rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing